-Seven MSU MANNRS students brought home awards from annual conference in Kansas
+Seven MSU MANRRS students brought home awards from annual conference in Kansas

-The MSU Chapter of Minorities in Agriculture, Natural Resources and Related Sciences brought home several awards and accolades at the 34th MANNRS Conference in April 2019.
+The MSU Chapter of Minorities in Agriculture, Natural Resources and Related Sciences brought home several awards and accolades at the 34th MANRRS Conference in April 2019.

 Fifteen students and 15 faculty and staff members represented the MSU College of Agriculture and Natural Resources (CANR) and the MSU Chapter of Minorities in Agriculture, Natural Resources and Related Sciences (MANRRS) at the 34th MANRRS National Conference running from April 3-6, 2019.